cadet/CADET-Core/doc/interface/spatial_discretization_methods.rst

     \end{aligned}

 with :math:`\varepsilon_{k}` and :math:`n_{k}` denoting some error norm and the degrees of freedom of the kth approximation.
-The EOC approaches the theoretical order of convergence for :math:`k \rightarrow \infty` but is typically lower-for underresolved problems.
+The EOC approaches the theoretical order of convergence for :math:`k \rightarrow \infty` but is typically lower for underresolved problems.
-High-order methods typically suffer from start-off problems and won't exhibit their high order until the grid is fine enough and a certain accuracy is already reached.
+High-order methods typically suffer from start-off problems, i.e. they typically won't exhibit their high order until the grid is fine enough and a certain accuracy is already reached.
 That is, increasing the number of discrete points from, e.g., 2 to 4 typically does not improve the solution according to the theoretical order of convergence but by a much smaller EOC.
 The EOC is highly problem-dependent, and it is generally unknown when a high-order method will actually be faster than a lower-order method.
 Experience shows that higher-order methods work well for smooth solutions.

 The theoretical order of convergence for the CADET-FV scheme is fixed at 2.
-For the CADET-DG scheme, it is :math:`N_d + 1` with :math:`N_d` denoting the polynomial degree, and it can thus be user-defined by specifying the field ``POLYDEG`` (and ``PAR_POLYDEG`` for the GRM).
+For the CADET-DG scheme, it is :math:`N_d + 1` with :math:`N_d` denoting the polynomial degree, and can thus be user-defined by specifying the field ``POLYDEG`` (and ``PAR_POLYDEG`` for the GRM).
-As a convergence order of > 6 is hardly realized within the approximation error of engineering tolerance, we recommend a maximum polynomial order of 5.
+As a convergence order of :math:`\gt 6` is hardly realized within the approximation error of engineering tolerance (due to start-off problems), we recommend a maximum polynomial order of 5.
 As the FV scheme oftentimes yields an EOC of around 2.5 and is computationally more enhanced (less arithmetic operations per DOF and customized factorization) than the DG code, we recommend a polynomial degree of at least 3 to top this.

 Smooth solutions